Learn Spanish While Driving: 8 Efficient Ways to Transform Your Car into a Classroom

 You can also flip this around: Watch a few videos before you leave home for your commute.
 Use FluentU’s interactive subtitles and transcripts to look up any word and become familiar with the content.
-Then, listen to the same videos as you drive to reinforce your learning through focused listening.
+Then, listen to the same videos as you drive to reinforce your learning through listening.

-3. Bring your favorite Spanish music with you
+3. Bring Your Favorite Spanish Music with You

 If you’ve never listened to any Spanish artists before, a quick search for already-created iTunes, Spotify or Soundcloud playlists should yield some good results.
 Pick your favorites and take them along with you for the ride.

-Some of today’s most popular Spanish language artists that you might want to check out include: Enrique Iglesias, Romeo Santos, Shakira, Juan Luis Guerra, Alejandro Sanz, Gloria Estefan, David Bisbal, Melendi and Juanes.
+Some popular Spanish language artists that you might want to check out include Enrique Iglesias, Romeo Santos, Shakira, Juan Luis Guerra, Alejandro Sanz, Gloria Estefan, David Bisbal, Melendi and Juanes.

-5. Play word games
+5. Play Word Games